Shay K. Azoulay: Fiction

+Azoulay's second novel Through No Wish of My Own (רכוש צבאי), chronicling a soldier's experiences in the IDF, was published in summer 2026 in Hebrew..

 Azoulay has also written a series of short stories entitled "Minor Writers of the Entropic Age".
 These stories include "The Invention of H. P. Lovecraft", published in Flapperhouse Magazine, "The Bard of Hastings" published in The Cost of Paper and "Permaculture", which won second prize in the 2016 Zoetrope: All-Story short fiction contest.

 Also included in this series is "Jacob Wallenstein, Notes for a Future Biography", a work of fiction regarding a "forgotten" Israeli science fiction novelist and his 1,000 page magnum opus.
 In 2013 Azoulay submitted this story to Tablet magazine, claiming that it was a true account of the nonexistent writer's life and work.
 An editor at the magazine was initially excited by the story, but eventually discovered that it was a hoax, though he decided to publish the story anyway, together with a forward explaining his discovery of the hoax.